dtinit/data-transfer-project/index.md

 DTP is still in development and is not quite ready for everyone to use yet.
 However if you want to give it a shot we have a couple methods you can try out:

-Note: For both of these you need to get your own API keys from the services you want to port data between, please see instructions for getting keys.
+Note: For both of these you need to get your own API keys from the services you want to port data between; please see instructions for getting keys.

   * [Via Docker](https://github.com/google/data-transfer-project/blob/master/Documentation/RunningLocally.md)
   * [Via Code](https://github.com/google/data-transfer-project/blob/master/Documentation/Developer.md)